Offensive-Penetration-Security/T-Ops/README.md

 <a name="installation"></a>
 # Installation
-The installation of T-Pot is straight forward and heavily depends on a working, transparent and non-proxied up and running internet connection.
+The installation of T-Ops is straight forward and heavily depends on a working, transparent and non-proxied up and running internet connection.
 Otherwise the installation **will fail!**

-Firstly, decide if you want to download the prebuilt installation ISO image from [GitHub](https://github.com/dtag-dev-sec/tpotce/releases), [create it yourself](#createiso) ***or*** [post-install on an existing Debian 10 (Buster)](#postinstall).
+Firstly, decide if you want to download the prebuilt installation ISO image from [GitHub](https://github.com/telekom-security/tpotce/releases), [create it yourself](#createiso) ***or*** [post-install on an existing Debian 10 (Buster)](#postinstall).

 Secondly, decide where you the system to run: [real hardware](#hardware) or in a [virtual machine](#vm)?

 <a name="prebuilt"></a>
 ## Prebuilt ISO Image
-An installation ISO image is available for download (~50MB), which is created by the [ISO Creator](https://github.com/dtag-dev-sec/tpotce) you can use yourself in order to create your own image.
+An installation ISO image is available for download (~50MB), which is created by the [ISO Creator](https://github.com/telekom-security/tpotce) you can use yourself in order to create your own image.
 It will basically just save you some time downloading components and creating the ISO image.
-You can download the prebuilt installation ISO from [GitHub](https://github.com/dtag-dev-sec/tpotce/releases) and jump to the [installation](#vm) section.
+You can download the prebuilt installation ISO from [GitHub](https://github.com/telekom-security/tpotce/releases) and jump to the [installation](#vm) section.

 <a name="createiso"></a>
 ## Create your own ISO Image
-For transparency reasons and to give you the ability to customize your install you use the [ISO Creator](https://github.com/dtag-dev-sec/tpotce) that enables you to create your own ISO installation image.
+For transparency reasons and to give you the ability to customize your install you use the [ISO Creator](https://github.com/telekom-security/tpotce) that enables you to create your own ISO installation image.

 **Requirements to create the ISO image:**
 - Debian 10 as host system (others *may* work, but *remain* untested)